fastmcp-me/iceberg-mcp/README.md

 - All tools are currently read-only and cannot modify or delete data from your lakehouse
 - Currently supported catalogs:
   - AWS Glue
-  - Iceberg REST Catalog (coming soon!)
+  - Apache Iceberg™ REST Catalog (coming soon!)

 ## Contributing